-Rural Finland – the National Tourism Coordination Project
+Rural Finland – the National Tourism Coordination Project (ended in 2017)

 To promote the efficient and effective targeting of Rural Development Programme project funding at development measures in the tourism industry by ensuring a two-way flow of information between national strategies and regional actors.
 To intensify national and regional cooperation and to deploy the best development measures through a national network of developers.
 To collect information on entrepreneurship and the development of rural tourism in the field and, correspondingly, to convey information needs from the field to researchers and project financers in the sector.
 To develop multi-channel communication and dissemination of information.